rerun-io/rerun/design/space_views.md

 These user defined Space Views have no limitations over built-in Space Views and are able to completely reimplement existing Space Views if desired.

-TODO: update and details
+In the future A more common extension point will be to add custom systems to an existing Space View emitting re_renderer drawables.
-A more common extension point in the future will be extension of the Spatial Space View Classes by adding new `ScenePart` to them.
+(TODO(andreas): We're lacking API hooks and an example for this!)